apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 ## run

 The `run` command deploys the app on the specified BlackBerry device or an emulator.
-Before deploying your app, you must first create a target for the device or emulator you want to deploy your app to using the target script.
-The deploy script will deploy the most recent build of your app.
+Before deploying the app, you must first create a target for the device or emulator you want to deploy the app to using the target script.
+The deploy script will deploy the most recent build of the app.

     <path-to-project>/cordova/run <target>